Besson (music company): History

 In 1837, Gustave Auguste Besson (1820–1874) created the Besson brand in Paris with his new cornet.
 His instruments became famous in Europe, and he has been credited with over fifty inventions.

 In 1858, following a long series of lawsuits with Adolphe Sax, Gustave-Auguste Besson left Paris to build a factory in London.
 Over the following years, Besson continued to manufacture in Paris and London, and also had warehouses for distribution in Brussels, Charleroi, Madrid and Barcelona.
 Following Gustave-Auguste Besson’s death in 1874, the company changed its name, becoming Fontaine-Besson in 1880 in France, and Besson in England.

 At the same time, another English manufacturer was becoming well-known: Henri Distin, born in London in 1819.

-Henry Distin and his new fluegel horn were active in the development of brass bands in England.
+Henry Distin and his new fluegelhorn were active in the development of brass bands in England.
 He created a new line of instruments under his own name, and in 1872 the Distin brand was bought by Boosey (a music publisher since 1792, and a manufacturer of instruments since 1851).
-D.J.
-Blaikely, the inventor in 1878 of an automatically compensation tuning system for valves collaborated with Distin, and together they developed a new range and improved existing models.
+D. J. Blaikely, the inventor in 1878 of an automatically compensation tuning system for valves collaborated with Distin, and together they developed a new range and improved existing models.

 In the 1930s in Paris, Strasser Marigaux and Lemaire, SML, all produced instruments for Besson with Aubertin.
 In 1957, Couesnon bought the French company Fontaine Besson.

 In London, at the same time, Boosey & Co and Hawkes & Sons of England merged to create the group Boosey & Hawkes.

 At the end of the nineteenth century (1894), the Besson factory of London employed 131 workers, producing 100 brass instruments a week, and no less than 10,000 musical ensembles appeared on their contact lists.
 In 1925, Besson purchased Quilter, and Wheatstone & Co. in 1940.
 In 1948, the group Boosey & Hawkes acquired the Besson London brand.

-In 2003, Boosey & Hawkes separated from the cream of the crop in French wind instrument manufacturing, to join The Music Group.
-In 2006, at the initiative of its CEO, Paul Baronnat.
-Buffet Crampon acquires two famous brass instrument brands, Antoine Courtois Paris (created in 1803) and Besson (created in 1837).
-The company became Groupe Buffet Crampon, with two subsidiaries, in the United States and Japan, and in November 2007, it appointed Antoine Beaussant as new Chief Executive Officer.
+In 2003, Boosey & Hawkes joined The Music Group.
+In 2006, at the initiative of its CEO, Paul Baronnat, Buffet Crampon acquired two brass instrument brands, Antoine Courtois Paris (created in 1803) and Besson (created in 1837).
+The company became Groupe Buffet Crampon, with two subsidiaries in the United States and Japan, and in November 2007, it appointed Antoine Beaussant as new chief executive officer.

 By joining the Buffet Crampon Group, Besson has restructured and relaunched its production of professional instruments in Germany and France.
 The Besson student instruments continue to be manufactured in the factory near Delhi, in India, under the supervision of specialists from the Buffet Crampon Group.